 How we support students:

-One of our Student Success Coaches would love to work one-on-one with your student to help set personal and academic goals to help him or her be successful in their first year of college.
-Just as an athletic coach would do, Success Coaches help students get motivated to reach their full potential.
-By working with a coach, students can select to receive academic progress reports and develop skills and strategies to combat academic challenges.
-Having a Success Coach is a great way to make the transition to college as seamless as possible.
+One of our Student Success Advisors would love to work one-on-one with your student to help set personal and academic goals to help him or her be successful during their time at UNH.
+Just as an athletic coach would do, Success Advisors help students get motivated to reach their full potential.
+By working with an advisor, students can develop skills and strategies to combat academic challenges.

 All faculty members who teach first-year students are required to submit midterm grades.
-Midterm grades are recorded to Matrix (the online student record system) and are then accessible to Success Coaches in the First-Year Success Center.
+Midterm grades are recorded to Banner (the online student record system) and are then accessible to Success Advisors in the Center for Student Success.
 Midterm grades allow coaches to pinpoint students who may be having difficulty in one or more courses and provides an opportunity for conversations about getting extra support in those subjects.

-The First-Year Success Center houses two honor societies that engage two first-year populations.
+The Center for Student Success houses two honor societies that engage two first-year populations.
 Alpha Lambda Delta (ALD) recognizes first-year students who have achieved at least a 3.5 GPA in their first semester and are in the top 20% of the incoming class.
 Students who accept the invitation to join will be inducted into the honor society in the spring semester.

 Tau Sigma is an honor society designated for first-semester transfer students.
 The University of New Haven chapter was founded in 2011.